tailhook/vagga/docs/installation.rst

     $ sudo apt-get update
     $ sudo apt-get install vagga

-You need to ignore error in ``apt-get update`` as it tries to fetch i386 version of index for some reason.
-Still it fetches needed ``amd64`` too.

 If your ubuntu is older, or you upgraded it without recreating a user, you need to fill in ``/etc/subuid`` and ``/etc/subgid``.
 Command should be similar to the following::